-8. Install the oil filter element cover by installing the bolts, and then tighten them to the specified torque.
+Install the oil filter element cover by installing the bolts, and then tighten them to the specified torque.

-Tightening torque: Oil filter element cover bolt: 10 Nm (1.0 m·kgf, 7.2 ft·lbf) 9.
-Install the engine oil drain bolt and tighten it to the specified torque.
+Tightening torque: Oil filter element cover bolt: 10 Nm (1.0 m·kgf, 7.2 ft·lbf) 8.
+Install the engine oil drain bolt and its new gasket, and then tighten the bolt to the specified torque.